• Skip to primary navigation

 Why are they worth it?
 Our opinion:

 The ramparts and Port Vauban are a must-see during your stay in Antibes!
 They are truly part of the city’s identity.
 The Port Vauban separates the majestic Fort Carré from Old Antibes.
 On its main quay, Quai Henri Rambaud, you can see the Nomade.
 We went to the foot of this white steel sculpture and particularly liked it.
 From the quay, we then walked along the ramparts, from the old town to Plage du Ponteil.
 It was a very pleasant walk!
-See our other ideas for things to do in Antibes in our dedicated article.
+See our other ideas for activities in Antibes in our dedicated article.

 Why is the Nomade famous?